brigadehub/brigadehub/README.md

 The deployment is set to upgrade the site automatically upon changes to this repo.

 The goal is to make this the main site for Open Savannah's projects, meetings, and general on-boarding.

+## NOTE: As of 3/12/2017, do not attempt to sync events with Meetup in admin panel `Manage Brigade` section.
+A bug is still causing the entire instance to crash.
+THIS ONLY APPLIES TO ADMINS.